 Where the Switching Change Advisory Board identifies an impact on this Code or the wider industry arrangements, the Code Manager, shall consider whether a Change Proposal should be raised.

-The Change Management Schedule requires Switching Data Service Providers to provide impact assessments in relation to Change Proposals which have a potential impact on Switching Data Services.
-Where a Change Proposal impacts multiple Switching Data Services, the Code Manager may request that the Switching Change Advisory Board considers the Change Proposal and provides a joint impact assessment to ensure changes to the Switching Data Services are co-ordinated.

-The Switching Operator shall plan, schedule and coordinate the implementation of changes to Switching Data Services which impact the Switching Arrangements.

 The Switching Operator shall maintain a forward schedule of change in respect of the Switching Arrangements and publish it on the Switching Portal.
-Updates to the forward schedule will be made and published by the Switching Operator within 5 Working Days of new changes being approved by the Switching Change Advisory Board or the Switching Operator being notified of changes not subject to Switching Change Advisory Board approval.
+Updates to the forward schedule will be made and published by the Switching Operator as soon as practicable following the Request for Change being raised or the Switching Operator being notified of changes not subject to Switching Change Advisory Board approval.
 The published forward schedule of change will include a summary of each change to be implemented.

+The Switching Operator shall monitor Switching Incidents to determine whether these have occurred as a result of the implementation of an Operational Switching Service Change or a REC Change Proposal.
+Where this is the case, the relevant Switching Data Service Provider(s) shall attend a post implementation review meeting and support any agreed remediation activities.